golang/go/gopls/doc/settings.md

 Identifier: `gc_details`

-gc_details controls calculation of gc annotations.
+Toggle the calculation of gc annotations.
 ### **Run go generate**

 Identifier: `generate`

-generate runs `go generate` for a given directory.
+Runs `go generate` for a given directory.
 ### **Regenerate cgo**

 Identifier: `regenerate_cgo`

-regenerate_cgo regenerates cgo definitions.
+Regenerates cgo definitions.

-### **Run test(s)**
+### **Run test(s) (legacy)**

 Identifier: `test`

-test runs `go test` for a specific test function.
+Runs `go test` for a specific set of test or benchmark functions.
 ### **Run go mod tidy**

 Identifier: `tidy`

-tidy runs `go mod tidy` for a module.
+Runs `go mod tidy` for a module.
 ### **Upgrade dependency**

 Identifier: `upgrade_dependency`

-upgrade_dependency upgrades a dependency.
+Upgrades a dependency in the go.mod file for a module.
 ### **Run go mod vendor**

 Identifier: `vendor`

-vendor runs `go mod vendor` for a module.
+Runs `go mod vendor` for a module.
 <!-- END Lenses: DO NOT MANUALLY EDIT THIS SECTION -->